poole/poole/hot/index.md

 0. Estella Warren
 0. Jessica Parker Kennedy
 0. Nia Long
+0. Elle Macpherson
 0. Olivia Cook
 0. Jodi Lyn O'Keefe
 0. Jennifer O'Dell
-0. Missi Pyle
 0. Katherine LaNasa
 0. Ana Ivanovic
+0. Kati Rediger
+0. Kimmy Suzuki
 0. Rebecca Garcia

 Last updated at 2014/11/04<br>
 To suggest new chicks please contact us via [hot@kary.us](mailto:hot@kary.us)<br>

 **NOTE :** Pouya Kary and contributors to the list takes no responsibility of any kind for the list and the effects it may have.
 Please notice that this fact that "The ranking is not correct from your view" is not a matter of attention to us.
-You can send your suggestions to us but it's obvious that we choose the final places.
+You can send your suggestions but it's obvious that we choose the final places.